Last-Minute Valentine's Gifts for All Your Loved Ones

 Kate Spade New York is already on our radar because of its incredible surprise sale running through Feb.
 10. Here's even better news: You can use the brand's free GiftNow service to let your recipient adjust the item's size and color before it ships.
 They'll "open" your gift via email or text, which you can schedule to be delivered on Valentine's Day.

-For a guy with a sweet tooth (and no dairy or nut allergies), this special delivery of small-batch chocolate-covered strawberries is the perfect gift.
+Need a Valentine's gift with a speedy turnaround?
+For a guy who has a sweet tooth (and no dairy or nut allergies), this special delivery of small-batch chocolate-covered strawberries is the perfect gift.
 The price includes overnight shipping, so they’re guaranteed to arrive as fresh and delicious as possible.

 Make your loved one's bathtime extra indulgent with a bamboo tray that holds all of their vices -- magazine, wine, smartphone, candle.
 (Its sides extend to fit most tub sizes, too.)
 Order via Amazon Prime to ensure it'll arrive on time.